ozireh/beerorder/README.md

 ### General comment / Technical issues

-Generally this exercise went well.
-I haven't really encountered any major problems.
+For this exercise I decided to use React and it went pretty well: I haven't really encountered any major problems.
 The hardest part was to put all the animations together and make them more or less syncronized.

 ### How I would improve the experience (If I had to)